Benjamin Franklin: Ambassador to France (1776–1785)

 Franklin's advocacy for religious tolerance in France contributed to arguments made by French philosophers and politicians that resulted in Louis XVI's signing of the Edict of Versailles in November 1787.
 This edict effectively nullified the Edict of Fontainebleau, which had denied non-Catholics civil status and the right to openly practice their faith.

 Franklin also served as American minister to Sweden, although he never visited that country.
 He negotiated a treaty that was signed in April 1783.
 On August 27, 1783, in Paris, he witnessed the world's first hydrogen balloon flight.
 Le Globe, created by professor Jacques Charles and Les Frères Robert, was watched by a vast crowd as it rose from the Champ de Mars (now the site of the Eiffel Tower).
 Franklin became so enthusiastic that he subscribed financially to the next project to build a manned hydrogen balloon.
-On December 1, 1783, Franklin was seated in the special enclosure for honored guests when La Charlière took off from the Jardin des Tuileries, piloted by Charles and Nicolas-Louis Robert.
+On December 1, 1783, Franklin was seated in the special enclosure for honored guests it took off from the Jardin des Tuileries, piloted by Charles and Nicolas-Louis Robert.
+Walter Isaacson describes a chess game between Franklin and the Duchess of Bourbon, "who made a move that inadvertently exposed her king.
+Ignoring the rules of the game, he promptly captured it.
+'Ah,' said the duchess, 'we do not take Kings so.'
+Replied Franklin in a famous quip: 'We do in America.'"

-Return to America
+Return to North America

 When he returned home in 1785, Franklin occupied a position second only to that of George Washington as the champion of American independence.
-He returned from France with an unexplained shortage of 100,000 pounds in Congressional funds.
-In response to a question from a member of Congress about this, Franklin, quoting the Bible, quipped, "Muzzle not the ox that treadeth out his master's grain."
-The missing funds were never again mentioned in Congress.

 Le Ray honored him with a commissioned portrait painted by Joseph Duplessis, which now hangs in the National Portrait Gallery of the Smithsonian Institution in Washington, D.C.
 After his return, Franklin became an abolitionist and freed his two slaves.
 He eventually became president of the Pennsylvania Abolition Society.

 President of Pennsylvania and Delegate to the Constitutional convention

 Special balloting conducted October 18, 1785, unanimously elected him the sixth president of the Supreme Executive Council of Pennsylvania, replacing John Dickinson.
 The office was practically that of the governor.
 He held that office for slightly over three years, longer than any other, and served the constitutional limit of three full terms.
 Shortly after his initial election, he was re-elected to a full term on October 29, 1785, and again in the fall of 1786 and on October 31, 1787.
 In that capacity, he served as host to the Constitutional Convention of 1787 in Philadelphia.

 He also served as a delegate to the Convention.
 It was primarily an honorary position and he seldom engaged in debate.

+According to James McHenry, Elizabeth Willing Powel asked Franklin what kind of government they had wrought.
+He replied: "A republic, madam, if you can keep it."